Rezulux/rietHUD/README.md

 rietHUD
 =======

-Custom HUD for Team Fortress 2
-Based on FLVHUD by whayay
+Custom HUD for Team Fortress 2, based on FLVHUD by whayay